Applicability of the Student Rules, policies and procedures

 (a) a bachelor's degree, or an equivalent qualification, as recognised by UWA;

-(b) the equivalent of a Faculty grade point average (GPA) of at least 5.5;
+(b) the equivalent of a health and medical sciences grade point average (GPA) of at least 5.5;

 (c) (i) a Graduate Medical School Admissions Test (GAMSAT) overall score of at least 55; or